ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_filters.rst

 Searching strings with regular expressions
 ------------------------------------------

-To search in a string or extract parts of a string with a regular expression, use the ``regex_search`` filter:
+To search in a string or extract parts of a string with a regular expression, use the :ansplugin:`ansible.builtin.regex_search#filter` filter:

 .. code-block:: yaml+jinja